Bianca-Pasat/MOI/docs/source/isoforms.rst

-Then diferentially expressed features are collected and their sequences are annotated regarding their coding potential [CPAT], their homology with protein domains [Pfam] and the existense of any signaling sequence [signalP].
+Then diferentially expressed features are collected and their sequences are annotated regarding their coding potential [CPAT], their homology with protein domains [Pfam] and the existence of any signaling sequence [signalP].
 This is performed with subworkflow functional_annotation.nf

-Next step of the analysis is to asses functional implications of the differentially isoform/exon usage on the expression of the different genes and isoforms.
-We provide many insightful plots for this reason under the direcorty OUTDIR/isovisual.
+The next step of the analysis is to assess functional implications of the differentially isoform/exon usage on the expression of the different genes and isoforms.
+We provide many insightful plots for this purpose under the direcorty OUTDIR/isovisual.
 Moreover, we additionally provide one output specifically focused on lncRNAs and a correlation matrix between differentially expressed lncRNAs and genes.
-Lastly, we provide the R object if the user wishes to inspect the results more thouroughly.
+Lastly, we provide the R object if the user wishes to inspect the results more thoroughly.